tamerWagih/zammad-customized/TEST_PLAN.md

 **Test Case:** Agent shares ticket with another department

 **Steps:**
-1. Log in as `agent_sales`
+1. Log in as **Sender** (Agent from Group A)
-2. Create or open a ticket in Group A (Sales)
+2. Create or open a ticket in Group A
 3. Click on "Share" widget in sidebar
 4. Click "Share Ticket" button
-5. Select "Support Department" (Group B)
+5. Select Group B (target department)
 6. Add optional message: "Please assist with technical details"
 7. Click "Share"

 **Expected Results:**
 - [ ] Share appears in the sidebar immediately
 - [ ] Shows shared group name
-- [ ] Shows "Shared by [name]"
+- [ ] Shows "Shared by [Sender name]"
 - [ ] Status shows "Active"
-- [ ] Online notifications sent to all agents in Support group
+- [ ] Online notifications sent to all agents in Group B
-- [ ] Email notifications sent to all Support agents
+- [ ] Email notifications sent to all agents in Group B
-- [ ] Shared ticket appears in Support group's ticket list
+- [ ] Shared ticket appears in Group B's ticket list

 ---